sugarvillela/UCR_CS111/README.md

 # UCR_CS111-Javascript
-UCR CS111 is Advanced Discrete Structures.
+UCR CS111 is Intermediate Discrete Structures.
 These algorithms are in Javascript.

 Though it's not really a programming class, I found it helpful to code the given algorithms for better understanding and memorization.